Here is our list of the top 10 less obvious things which people forget when renting a commercial property:

 - Legal Fees – most landlords insist on a long ‘legalese’ lease to be signed.
 Often this requires a lawyer to get involved, the cost of which can quickly escalate if negotiations are protracted.

 - Service Charge – many multi-tenanted buildings have service charges in place for general building maintenance.
 However, these are often highly variable and can cover doing repairs to rectify issues which occurred before you moved in.
 It’s important to check what you may be liable for and when.
+Read more about the different costs in our blog.

 - Small Print – it’s important to read the lease in detail, especially if a lawyer isn’t involved.
 Leases are often old fashioned and not particularly easy to navigate, so it can be easy to sign up to something you later regret.
+AT Industrials we have streamlined this process and created Smart lease, which is a three page document which is in plain english and can be processed without the need of legal aid.

 - Dilapidations – the majority of commercial leases require the tenant to put the building back into a good condition when they leave.
 These can be very expensive, and in some instances involve putting the building into better condition than when the lease was signed.
 See our separate blog on dilapidations here.